-Patrick Dundas is special counsel at Schulte Roth & Zabel LLP.
-He serves as the knowledge management (“KM”) special counsel for the Investment Management Group.
+Patrick Dundas serves as the knowledge management (“KM”) special counsel for the Investment Management Group.
 In this role, he collaborates with attorneys and firm business departments to establish and maintain systems and processes that enable the firm to provide prompt client service of the highest quality by harnessing the collective knowledge of the firm for the benefit of the firm’s clients.
-Patrick holds a J.D., cum laude, from Fordham University School of Law and a B.F.A., with honors, from New York University.

-Joshua is Fireman & Company’s founder and president.
+Joshua is Fireman & Company’s Founder and Managing Director.
 He has practiced law with two of North America’s largest law firms and was in-house counsel at a multi-billion dollar multinational corporation.
 Joshua is recognized as one of the leading experts in law firm strategic consulting and is a recognized thought leader in areas such as knowledge management and change management.

 With a decade of consulting experience, Joshua has advised clients on the development of firm strategies, knowledge management, change management and client collaboration strategies.
 He has led complex engagements executing strategic plans, including the implementation and integration of portals, enterprise search, file, document and email management, and records management.
 He is a frequent speaker at law firm retreats and industry conferences.

 Tim Fox Director of Practice Intelligence and Analytics